rewanthtammana/sigstore-the-easy-way/guide/fulcio/analyzing-code-signing-certificates.md

 ![fulcio-jless-analysis](../images/fulcio-jless-analysis.png)

-As we can see above, there are lots of useful information that will help us to identify the signer & issuer of an artifact.
+As we can see above, there are lots of helpful information that will allow us to identify the signer & issuer of an artifact.

 ### Extract certificate validity

-In the above screenshot, we can see the validity of the certificate as well.
-Sigstore is generating a short-lived certificate with only 10 minutes validity.
-The artifact is signed with this short-lived certificate & after 10 minutes the certificate becomes unusable.
+In the above screenshot, we can also see the certificate's validity.
+Sigstore is generating a short-lived certificate with only 10 minutes of validity.
+The artifact is signed with this short-lived certificate & after 10 minutes, the certificate becomes unusable.

 ```bash
 step certificate inspect fulcio.crt --format json | jq -r '.validity'